 About the Author: Henrietta (Etta) Gran Myreng from coffee in a cup.

-hi and welcome to my mini-magazine! i'm a curious coffee drinker and (white) wine lover from norway who, after more than a decade of travelling, studying and working abroad, moved back to viking land in 2013. i still continue to explore, and any chance i get, i jump on plane or a train to destinations known and unknown. and when i'm not pretending to be christopher colombus, i eat, drink wine, watch movies, work and blog!
+hi and welcome to my mini-magazine!
+I'm a curious coffee drinker and (white) wine lover from Norway who, after more than a decade of traveling, studying and working abroad, moved back to viking land in 2013.
+I still continue to explore, and any chance I get, I jump on a plane or a train to destinations known and unknown. and when I'm not pretending to be Christopher Columbus, I eat, drink wine, watch movies, work and blog!

 This article is originally published on http://www.coffee-in-a-cup.com